-Scott is the Founder/President of EUSONIA Records, whose first release – Maiysha’s This Much Is True – received a Grammy Nomination in 2009.
+Scott is the Founder/President of EUSONIA Records, whose first release – Maiysha’s single “Wanna Be” – received a Grammy Nomination in 2009.
 He is also the Owner of EUSONIA Studios – a state-of-the-art recording facility in Manhattan – and the CEO of his production company, SCOJAC Music Productions.

-In partnership with the Grammy Museum Foundation, Scott and EUSONIA Enterprises Co-Founder, James McKinney, are the Executive Project Managers and Technical/Curriculum Advisors to the Anguilla Music Academy – a multi-million dollar philanthropic music production education program and world-class recording studio in the Caribbean.
+In partnership with the Grammy Museum Foundation, Scott and EUSONIA Enterprises Co-Founder, James McKinney, are the Co-Chief Operating Officers, Executive Project Managers and Technical/Curriculum Advisors to The AMA Center – a multi-million dollar, 11,000 square-foot philanthropic innovation, music production and technology facility/initiative on the island of Anguilla in the central Caribbean.

 Since 2009, Scott has held various elected and appointed positions at the National Academy of Recording Arts and Sciences (The Recording Academy) including: National Board of Trustees (2011-2015), New York Chapter Board Governor (2009-2017), National Co-Chair of the Producer & Engineer’s (P&E) Wing (2015-16), National Steering Committee of the P&E Wing (2013-16), National Advisory Council member (2011-2018) and Co-Chair of New York Chapter P&E Wing (2011-2018).
 Scott sits on the Board of Advisors of The Third Street Music School Settlement.

-Scott resides in Greenwich Village NYC with his wife and two daughters.
+Scott resides in the NYC area with his wife and two daughters.